 well aware.
 We all recall the story of the man who, in wading through a river, drowned in a channel seven feet deep, having been assured that the average depth was only two feet.
 Special circumstances may always be present to contradict averages; two such instances are conveniently at hand to illustrate this point.
 My whole correspondence relating to this article has simply been dated by month and day, and I have suggested to my correspondents that the year can easily be deduced from the watermark in the paper: this happens to provide 1909.
 In 1956, the Morgan Library issued, as a gift to its Fellows, a facsimile of a previously-unknown Dickens letter; entirely by itself, however, the watermark present in the facsimile would suggest that the edition had been printed forty years ago.
 The "filigrane" in the Dickens facsimile is - at least so far as I can judge - in the identical state as that found in the printed Archives of the General Convention [of the Protestant Episcopal Church in the U. S. A.], New York, 1911-12.
 It certainly should be identical since all the paper (Kelmscott Handmade) comes from a single purchase made prior to 1911.
 The Library has, from time to time, made varied use of this paper - but there is still enough on hand to print a sizable edition of some reasonably-sized text.
 These facts relate, of course, to special circumstances.
 Nevertheless, it would manifestly be impossible, five hundred years after the event, to single out the special circumstances from those which were entirely usual.
 There are, obviously, two prime elements of uncertainty in regard to the use of watermarks for purposes of dating; first, no one is quite certain for how long any particular mould could be used (i.e., how long was it possible to make paper with the same watermark) and, secondly, it is not clear how successful the methods for speedy distribution were - or even if this was considered essential or desirable in those days.
-Estimates for the "life" of a mould vary between half a year and four years;7 but how can one ever be sure of the value of such figures in determining the life of any particular mould?
+Estimates for the "life" of a mould vary between half a year and four years; but how can one ever be sure of the value of such figures in determining the life of any particular mould?
 It could as well be asked: how long will the machine last upon which the present study is being typed?
 Clearly, the reader will want to know: (1) who made the type-writer (i.e., question of quality); (2) how is it looked after (problem of maintenance); and (3) how much is it used?
 This last query is certainly as crucial for a mould for making paper, as Alfred Schulte was quick to recognize, as it is for a type-writer.
-This scholar preferred to estimate that the average pair of moulds could Briquet's Work and the Task of his Suc-7.
-According to Alfred W. Pollard (Shakespeare Folios and Quartos [London, 1909], cessors," The Briquet Album [Hilversum, p.
-93), Briquet believed that a device "had 1952], p.
-56): "If, for instance, it is assumed a life of about two years before it lost its that a paper-mill manufactured only one shape altogether."
-Various estimates are size and one sort of paper, it would every given by Alfred Schulte, "Papiermühlenyear require a new pair of moulds.
-If, however, it made several sorts and sizes, as was und Wasserzeichenforschung," Gutenberg nearly always the case, then this single Jahrbuch 1934, p.
-22. year of possible usage was extended into several or even many calendar years."

-8. Schulte, op. cit., p.
+This scholar8 preferred to estimate that the average pair of moulds could XX 7.
+According to Alfred W. Pollard (Shake-speare Folios and Quartos [London, 1909], p.
+93), Briquet believed that a device "had a life of about two years before it lost its shape altogether."
+Various estimates are given by Alfred Schulte, "Papiermühlenund Wasserzeichenforschung," Gutenberg Jahrbuch 1934, p.
+22. 8.
+Schulte, op. cit., p.
 24. The same writer also remarked (in his contribution "C. M.